-We know who the King of this stone-kingdom is: he is the King of kings, the mighty Lord Jesus Christ himself (Revelation 19:15-16).
+We know who the King of this stone-kingdom is: he is the King of kings, the mighty Lord Jesus Christ himself (Revelation 19.15-16).
 For only he could ever be the King for whom the God of heaven would set up a kingdom that shall never be destroyed.
-As it is written elsewhere, “all things were created by him, and for him” (Colossians 1:16-17).
+As it is written elsewhere, “all things were created by him and for him” (Colossians 1.16-17).

 “For as in Adam all die, even so in Christ shall all be made alive.
 But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming.
 Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.
 For he must reign, till he hath put all enemies under his feet.
 The last enemy that shall be destroyed is death.
 For he hath put all things under his feet.
 But when he saith all things are put under him, it is manifest that he is excepted, which did put all things under him.
-And when all things shall be subdued unto him, then shall the Son also himself be subject unto him that put all things under him, that God may be all in all” (1 Corinthians 15:22-28).
+And when all things shall be subdued unto him, then shall the Son also himself be subject unto him that put all things under him, that God may be all in all” (1 Corinthians 15.22-28).

-The apostle Paul teaches that the “fullness of the Gentiles” shall be brought into the kingdom of God, and that “all Israel shall be saved” (Romans 11:26,27)2.
-When this has all been accomplished, as it surely will be, then the great promise made to Abraham shall have been fulfilled—by adoption of all nations into his covenant family (Genesis 18:17-18; Galatians 3:8-9).
+The apostle Paul teaches that the “fullness of the Gentiles” shall be brought into the kingdom of God, and that “all Israel shall be saved” (Romans 11.26-27).1 When this has all been accomplished, as it surely will be, then the great promise made to Abraham shall have been fulfilled—by adoption of all nations into his covenant family (Genesis 18.17-18; Galatians 3.8-9).
 This completed Church will be a great multitude that no mere man can number, gathered in from every tongue, tribe and nation.
-(Revelation 5:9; 7:9-10).
+(Revelation 5.9; 7.9-10).

 Though we do not see him now, we shall.
-When the number of the Church is complete, then our Saviour will return.
-“Behold, he cometh with clouds; and every eye shall see him” (Revelation 1:7a).
+When the number of the Church is complete, then our Saviour shall return.
+“Behold, he cometh with clouds; and every eye shall see him” (Revelation 1.7).
 And among those eyes there shall be Christian eyes.
 This was promised to us by angels who were present at his ascension and (physical) departure from this world.
-“And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven” (Acts 1:6-11).
+“And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven” (Acts 1.6-11).

 Whether or not we are in that last generation of Christians—we shall see our Lord’s glorious return to earth.

 “For this we say unto you by the word of the Lord, that we which are alive and remain unto the coming of the Lord shall not prevent them which are asleep.
 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
-Wherefore comfort one another with these words” (1 Thessalonians 4:15-18).
+Wherefore comfort one another with these words” (1 Thessalonians 4.15-18).

-He shall come again “without sin”, for when he came the first time, he came to bear all our sins, and when he returns he does not come to bring our sins back again, or to hold them against us.
-No, for he comes “unto salvation”, to complete that salvation of his people, to deliver them from all evil and to raise them to the promised glorified state, body and soul.
+He shall come again “without sin,” for when he came the first time, he came to bear all our sins, and when he returns, he does not come to bring our sins back again, or to hold them against us.
+No, for he comes “unto salvation,” to complete that salvation of his people, to deliver them from all evil and to raise them to the promised glorified state, body and soul.